Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-350/assessment_guide.md

 - Set the edge01 password afer everything is done

+- Can always re-copy the SEC-350 folder in the tech journal folder, will need to set the passwords folder but that is it!

 # Prepping notes

 - Probably should uninstall SSH from wk1 in testing to see if script can install it!